nitinsharmacs/myserver-session/PLAN.md

 ### Mechanism

 * It takes a store where to store the session data
-* It can also take database to store the session data
+* It can also take database to store the session data [experimental]

 ``` js
 const memoryStore = new MemoryStore('sessions');